dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

             - column      : with-6col
               subheading  : Naive
               description :
                 We looked like a naive company.
-Even though ours offerings were used by big pharma companies.
+Even though our offerings were used by big pharma companies.
         - column          : with-6col

   - name    : section-content